Tirslo/rust-opentelemetry-examples/README.md

  - Simple examples to get started with Rust and OpenTelemetry.
  - Projects use the core opentelemetry libraries and Tokio Tracing API
  - Each example is using the latest available dependencies.
 [17/06/2023]
+ - For the New Relic examples [Sign Up](https://newrelic.com/signup) to a free developer account and [copy your license key](https://one.newrelic.com/api-keys)

 ## Examples
 - rust-otlp-basic